-This study will follow the Division of AIDS Table for Grading Adult Adverse Experiences(dated August 1992) developed for HIV infected adults as a guideline for managing toxicities related to study treatment (table can be found at http://rcc.tech-res-intl.com in the AACTG SAE section, and will also be included in the SSP Manual.)
-The measures contained in this table are based on adult individuals infected with HIV.
+Toxicities will be graded using the Division of AIDS Tables for Grading Adult and Pediatric Adverse Experiences, located on at http://rcc.tech-res-intl.com, and also included in the SSP Manual.

-This section provides guidelines for management of toxicities related to study drugs only, and includes specifications for drugs not outlined in this protocol, or not provided through the study.
+This section provides guidelines for management of toxicities related to ART study drugs only, and may include specifications for ART drugs not outlined in this protocol, or not provided through the study.
 Study site clinicians will be encouraged to discuss toxicity management-related questions and concerns with the HPTN 052 Clinical Management Committee (CMC), which consists of designated protocol team members such as cochairs and investigators, protocol statistician, DAIDS Medical Officer and Pharmacist, SCHARP Protocol Operations Coordinator, HPTN CORE Clinical Trial Managers, and other protocol team members deemed necessary by the HPTN 052 CMC.